-10 minutes 25 Game minutes MAN Primary Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Explain the rules of the 'Target throw' game.
-Group task Divide the pupils into small groups and give each a copy of the charts you prepared and a set of bottle tops from 1-9.
-Encourage the pupils to use the Hundred square in MAN Primary Mathematics 2, page 1 to help them find the answer.
-Whole class teaching Ask the pupils to tell the class how they managed to add the two numbers and how they knew they had the Ask the pupils to tell Diag in the class how they cs managed to add the two numbers and how they knew they had the Diagram Ask each player to throw their bottle top on to the chart.
-Ask them to continue playing until everyone has had a turn. correct answer.
-10 50 Ask them to write a sum to add the number it landed on to the number on the bottle top, eg: 7 + 30 = Ask them to expand the two-digit number and rewrite the sum in that form, eg: 7 + 10 + 10 + 10 = note coin Naira Kobo price cost most least money worth the least worth the least worth the most How much is it worth?
-What could you buy?
-How many altogether?
-During the lesson, walk round the classroom and ask questions to see if the pupils clearly understand what you have taught them.
-If not, help them to understand by explaining the idea to them again, or asking other pupils to help them.
-You may need to use some different examples of the idea. ۲ esson iitle
+10 minutes 25 Game minutes 10 minutes Introduction Main activity Plenary Whole class teaching Group task Whole class teaching Explain the rules of the 'Target throw' game.
+Divide the pupils into small groups and give each a copy of the charts you prepared and a set of bottle tops from 1-9.
+Ask each player to throw their bottle top on to the chart.
+Ask them to write a sum to add the number it landed on to the number on the bottle top, eg: $7 + 30 =$ Ask them to expand the two-digit number and rewrite the sum in that form, eg: $7 + 10 + 10 =$ Encourage the pupils to use their Hundred square to help them find the answer.
+Ask them to continue playing until everyone has had a turn.
+Ask the pupils to tell the class how they managed to add the two numbers and how they knew they had the correct answer.